neomatrix369/RESTAPIUnifier/README.md

 <b>JSR 353 - JSON-processing API has been used as part of the implementation of this library.</b>

-We are supporters of @adoptopenjdk and @adoptajsr programs!
+We are supporters of the @adoptopenjdk and @adoptajsr programs!

 Purpose and audience
 --------------------